DeanWeiss/gallery-of-horns/README.md

 Number and Name of Feature: Class 02, Allow users to vote on favorite beast Estimate of time needed to complete: 1 Hour
 Start Time: 1515
-Finish Time:
+Finish Time:1630
-Actual time needed to complete:
+Actual time needed to complete: 1 hour and 15 Minutes

-Number and Name of Feature: Class 02,  Bootstrap Estimate of time needed to complete: 3 Hours
+Number and Name of Feature: Class 02,  Bootstrap Estimate of time needed to complete: 1 Hour
-Start Time:
+Start Time: 1630
-Finish Time:
+Finish Time:1650
-Actual time needed to complete:
+Actual time needed to complete:  20 Minutes